markusmo3/eclipse-run-helper/README.md

 ## Great.
 How do I install it?

-Just grab the plug-in [here](https://github.com/downloads/Sinjo/eclipse-run-helper/uk.co.sinjakli.eclipserunhelper-1.0.1.jar) and put it in the dropins folder of your Eclipse installation.
+Just grab the plug-in [here](https://github.com/downloads/markusmo3/eclipse-run-helper/uk.co.sinjakli.eclipserunhelper-1.1.0.jar) and put it in the dropins folder of your Eclipse installation.

 ## How do I use it?

-Press Ctrl+Shift+F11 for Run, or Shift+F11 for Debug.
-Then:
+* Ctrl + Shift + F11 -> Run Favorites
+* Shift + F11 -> Debug Favorites
+* Ctrl + Shift + Alt + F11 -> Run History
+* Shift + Alt + F11 -> Debug History

-* A number from 1 to 5 to select an item from your history
+* A number from 1 to 9 to select an item from your history
 * The letter "t" to re-run your last (JUnit) test run

 ## I've got a problem.
 Help!